Information for Contributors

 Guidelines for Bergey’s Manual Contributors

-Bergey's Manual offers a comprehensive overview of prokaryotic taxa recognized in the literature, characterized through traditional cultural techniques and, more recently, through metagenomics.
-The primary focus of Bergey's Manual chapters should be to summarise the accumulated knowledge for each taxon, covering its current classification, metabolism, ecology, and other relevant features of interest.
-This page provides essential information for authors preparing chapters.
-To assist authors in preparing new chapters, we have created downloadable templates that ensure consistency and high-quality content.
+Bergey's Manual offers a comprehensive overview of prokaryotic taxa recognized in the literature characterized through traditional culture techniques and, more recently, through metagenomics.
+The primary focus of Bergey's Manual chapters is to summarize the accumulated knowledge for each taxon, covering its current classification, metabolism, ecology, genomics and other features of interest.
+This page provides useful information for authors preparing chapters and links to valuable tools.
+For more information and to answer additional questions, see the BMSAB Contributor Guidelines below or contact your editor.

 Why Use These Templates?